costa-sara/challenges/2020.10/instructions.md

 When you have a solution that you feel confortable with, create a PR for this repo with your solution under 2020.10 > <YOUR_USERNAME>.

+## Objective
+Implement a solution with a frontend and backend system.

+The frontend should allow the user to authenticate in our OAuth2 server and present a screen where the user can execute the encryption of the returned data and send it back to the api, witch then should store the encrypted data on the database.

 ## Authentication

 * Our server for you to get your auth token is https://squirtle.challenges.kenbi.systems/.